New York City Transportation

 Cardinal: NYC-Philadelphia-Baltimore-DC-Cincinnati-Indy-Chicago

-Vermonter: St Albans-Burlington-NYC-Philadelphia-Baltimore-DC
+Vermonter: St. Albans-Burlington-NYC-Philadelphia-Baltimore-DC

-Amtrak Acela and Amtrak Northeast Regional trains run between New York City, Newark, Philadelphia, Baltimore, and Washington every 20-30 minutes.
-Other Amtrak trains go from NYC to Boston every 50-60 minutes.
-Coach class features comfortable seating with at least 39 inches of legroom, outlets for your laptop, complimentary WiFi, and extra storage space for luggage.
-Budget-minded travelers can take advantage of Amtrak Saver Fares and save when they book Coach seats 21 days or more in advance.
+Popular Amtrak Acela and Amtrak Northeast Regional trains run in the Northeast Corridor between Boston, Providence, New Haven, New York City, Newark, Philadelphia, Wilmington, Baltimore, and Washington DC every 20-30 minutes.
+Recently introduced Next-gen Acela trains feature comfortable seating with at least 39 inches of legroom, outlets for your laptop, complimentary WiFi, and extra storage space for luggage.
+Modest infrastructure upgrades in the 457-mile Northeast Corridor permit Next-gen Acela to reach 160 mph over 60 miles, more frequent train service and 3 more cabins of seating per train.

 Tours